Mia Zapata: Arrest and trial

-In 2003, Florida fisherman Jesus Mezquia, who had come from Cuba in 1980 in the Mariel boatlift, was arrested and charged in connection with Zapata's murder based on DNA evidence.
-A DNA profile was extracted from saliva found in bite marks on Zapata's body and kept in cold storage until the STR technology was developed for full extraction.
-An original entry in 2001 failed to generate a positive result, but Mezquia's DNA entered the national CODIS database after he was arrested in Florida for burglary and domestic abuse in 2002.
+In December 2002, a random DNA test conducted by the Seattle Police Department's Cold Case Unit and the Washington State Patrol Crime Laboratory identified the perpetrator as 48-year-old fisherman Jesus Mezquia.
+Mezquia, who had come from Cuba in 1980 in the Mariel boatlift, lived in Seattle at the time of Zapata's murder, and was arrested and charged for the crime in 2003 based on DNA evidence.
+A DNA profile was extracted from saliva found on a bite mark on Zapata's breast and kept in cold storage until the STR technology was developed for full extraction.
+An original entry in June 2002 failed to generate a positive result, but Mezquia's DNA entered the national CODIS database after he was arrested in Florida for burglary and domestic abuse in 2002.
 Mezquia had a history of violence toward women including domestic abuse, burglary, assault, and battery.
 All of his ex-girlfriends, and his wife, had filed reports against him.
 There was also a report of indecent exposure on file against him in Seattle within two weeks of Zapata's murder.
 However, there was no known prior link between Mezquia and Zapata.

 Mezquia did not testify in his own defense and maintained his innocence.
 The prosecution theory was that he saw Zapata leave the bar and followed her a short distance before he attacked her.
 Her headphones covered her ears so she would have been unaware of any danger until he grabbed her and dragged her to his car, where he assaulted her in the back seat.
-Mezquia was convicted in 2004 and initially sentenced to 37 years.
-On appeal he was given a sentence of 36 years, beginning in January 2003.
-Mezquia died in a Washington hospital on January 21, 2021, at the age of 66.
+On March 25, 2004, a jury convicted Mezquia of Zapata's murder and he was sentenced to 36 years in prison, the maximum allowed in the case under Washington state law.
+In August 2005, the state Court of Appeals affirmed his conviction, but reversed his sentence because the judge had exceeded the normal sentencing range without the jury's specific approval.
+Mezquia's case was sent back to the trial court for resentencing.
+However, after Mezquia waived his right to have a jury decide on his sentence, the trial court judge again imposed the same sentence of 36 years.
+Mezquia died in a hospital in Pierce County, Washington on January 21, 2021, at the age of 66.